Fast Approximate Dynamic Programming for Input-Affine Dynamics: Introduction

-Dynamic programming (DP) is one of the most common tools used for tackling sequential decision with applications in, e.g., optimal control, operation research, and machine learning.
+Dynamic programming (DP) is one of the most common tools used for tackling sequential decision problems with applications in, e.g., optimal control, operation research, and reinforcement learning.
 The basic idea of DP is to solve the Bellman equation

 backward in time $t$ for the costs-to-go~$J_t$, where $\cost(x_t,u_t)$ is the cost of taking the control action~$u_t$ at the state~$x_t$ (value iteration).
 Arguably, the most important drawback of DP is in its high computational cost in solving problems with a large scale \emph{finite} state space, which are usually described as Markov decision processes (MDPs).
 Indeed, in \cite{balaji18}, the authors show that for a finite-horizon MDP, the problem of determining whether a control action $u_0$ is an optimal action at a given initial state $x_0$ using value iteration is EXPTIME-complete.
-For problems with a \emph{continuous} state space, which is commonly the case in engineering applications, solving the Bellman equation requires solving infinite number of optimization problems.
-This usually renders the exact implementation of the DP operation impossible, except for a few cases with an available closed form solution, e.g., linear quadratic regulator \cite[Sec.~4.1]{Bertsekas05}.
+For problems with a \emph{continuous} state space, solving the Bellman equation requires solving an infinite number of optimization problems.
+This usually renders the exact implementation of the DP operation impossible, except for a few cases with an available closed-form solution, e.g., linear quadratic regulator \cite[Sec.~4.1]{Bertsekas05}.
 To address this issue, various schemes have been introduced, commonly known as \emph{approximate} dynamic programming; see, e.g., \cite{Bertsekas19,Pow11}.
 A common scheme is to use a sample-based approach accompanied by some form of function approximation.
 This usually amounts to deploying a brute force search over the discretizations/abstractions of the state and input spaces, leading to a time complexity of at least $\ord(XU)$, where $X$ and $U$ are the cardinality of the discrete state and input spaces, respectively.